jitbit/SyslogCore/README.md

 ## The problem

-.NET Core (aka .NET 5) does not have a [built-in](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0&tabs=aspnetcore2x#built-in-logging-providers-1) logging provider for linux.
+.NET Core (aka .NET 5 and later) does not have a [built-in](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0&tabs=aspnetcore2x#built-in-logging-providers-1) logging provider for linux.
 The official recommendation is to use a 3rd party logger, like Serilog, NLog, Log4Net etc.

 All heavyweight large libraries.